 Audubon Connecticut’s Board of Directors is comprised of a group of dedicated people drawn from across the state and from all walks of life who volunteer their time to support and guide our organization and our conservation efforts.

-Connan Ashforth (Chair) lives in New Canaan, Connecticut with her husband Andy.
+Connan Ashforth (Co-chair) lives in New Canaan, Connecticut with her husband Andy.
 She is the daughter of Katie and Donal O’Brien, who have long-term ties to Audubon Connecticut and the National Audubon Society.
 Along with her family, she has been a standing participant in the O’Brien Birdathon.
 Connan graduated from Williams College in 1981 with a BA in Art History, has worked at Sotheby’s, and taught at Greenwich Country Day School.
 She was a volunteer at the schools where her children attended, was a board member of the New Canaan Red Cross, and co-chaired with her husband, the New Canaan High School Sports Council.
 She and her family have a great love for the outdoors, nature, and the environment.

-Eunice Burnett (Vice Chair) lives with her writer/director husband Rob and three children, Sydney, Lucy and Charlie in Greenwich.
+Eunice Burnett lives with her writer/director husband Rob and three children, Sydney, Lucy and Charlie in Greenwich.
 She received a BA in International Relations, Economic and German Area Studies from Tufts University.
 In addition, she earned a Masters in German Literature from Middlebury Language School as well as a MBA in finance from Columbia University Business School.
 For ten years, Eunice worked as an Equity Research Analyst and Associate Small-Cap Strategist for PaineWebber Inc. (UBS).
 After starting a family and moving to CT, Eunice turned her attention to local non-profits.

 Eunice’s volunteer efforts have been primarily focused on issues relating to children and environmental health.
 Eunice currently serves on several boards, including Audubon Connecticut and Arch Street, The Greenwich Teen Center, and in board advisory capacity at Greenwich Academy, and is a sustaining member of the Junior League of Greenwich.
 At Audubon, Eunice is currently serving as Vice-Chair of the Executive Committee as well as Co-Chair of the Benefit Committee.
 During her long association with Audubon’s board, she served as the founding Co-Chair of the Audubon-at-Home Committee and has been a committed supporter of Bird Friendly Communities, Audubon’s effort to enhance environmental sustainability to benefit the health and well-being of humans, birds and other wildlife.

-Carole Clarkson (Secretary) is a resident of New Canaan, CT and a past president of New Canaan Audubon Society.
+Carole Clarkson is a resident of New Canaan, CT and a past president of New Canaan Audubon Society.
 She is a musician by training, receiving a Bachelors of Music in Performance at SMU, and graduate work at Juilliard School of Music in Manhattan.
 She has performed for many years, both as a soloist and a duo pianist.
 She is an ardent conservationist, and as a Trustee of the Jeniam Foundation, has worked with The Nature Conservancy in the Bahamas to develop a long-term Grouper study program.
 Her most recent project is developing research facilities in the Falkland Islands.
 Prior to the Falkland Islands project, she worked with WCS (Wildlife Conservation Society/Bronx Zoo) and Christine Sheppard in setting up a breeding project for Lesser and Greater Adjutant Storks in Assam, India and Nepal.
 This twenty-year project is still ongoing.

-Andrea de Cholnoky (Vice Chair) most recently was a Managing Director at Golden Seeds, an angel investing fund.
+Andrea de Cholnoky most recently was a Managing Director at Golden Seeds, an angel investing fund.
 Prior to that she was the co-head of Investment Banking, Capital Markets and Alternative Investments Sector for Korn/Ferry International.
 Previously Ms. de Cholnoky was a senior consultant at Spencer Stuart, another leading global executive search firm, where she was co-head of the Global Securities and Investment Banking practice.
 Ms. de Cholnoky began her search career with Nordeman Grimm as head of the Wall Street Practice.
 Prior to search, Ms. de Cholnoky spent eight years in banking, working most recently with Goldman Sachs, where she worked in both the corporate finance and fixed income divisions.
 Additionally, she worked for Merrill Lynch Capital Markets in investment banking and Chemical Bank in corporate lending.
 Ms. de Cholnoky earned a master’s in business administration from Harvard Business School and a bachelor’s degree from Princeton University.
 Ms. de Cholnoky is Vice Chair of the Museum of American Finance.
 Other recent not for profit activities have included the Bowdoin College Parent’s Executive Committee, the Committee for Nominating Alumni Trustees and the Alumni Schools Committee for Princeton University; and the Boys Club of New York.

-Melissa Gibbons (Vice Chair) has been an active volunteer in Greenwich for over 20 years, in the public and private school systems as well as the Bruce Museum and Greenwich Point Conservancy.
+Melissa Gibbons has been an active volunteer in Greenwich for over 20 years, in the public and private school systems as well as the Bruce Museum and Greenwich Point Conservancy.
 She served on the Arch Street Teen Center Board of Directors for 8 years, including Co-chairing the Board and serving on its Executive Committee.
 Her professional experience is in policy analysis and research, having worked at the Commonwealth Fund, St. Vincent's Hospital, and Health Strategy Group.
 Melissa is a graduate from Hobart and William Smith Colleges, and holds a Masters in Public Policy from Duke University and a Certificate in Nonprofit Management from Harvard's Extension School.
 Melissa is currently on the board of the Nathaniel Witherell Nursing Home as well as Impact Fairfield County, where she serves as Grants Chair.
 Melissa joined the ACT Board in 2017 where she has been involved in strategic planning, development, and outreach.

 Morgan Gregory has been an active wildlife and outdoor enthusiast his entire life, including board service for the Wyoming Wildlife Foundation and the Environmental Institute for Golf.
 Morgan founded and created the main fundraising event for the National Forest Foundation nearly 23 year ago which has raised over $3 million to support the stewardship of the 191 million acres of the national forests throughout the United States.
 As an active birder, Morgan has overseen and implemented a bluebird initiative in Bedford, NY which has fledged over 1,400 birds in the last 15 years.
 He has worked with numerous local schools to implement nature walk programs to 1st and 4th graders throughout the NY State school districts focused on bringing children closer nature.
 Additionally, Morgan and his sister Kristin co-founded WYLD (wyleadership.com), a company that provides individuals and teams with western experiences that intentionally create transformation and lasting leadership application for everyday life.
 WYLD is built upon the science and stories of ancient indigenous wisdom, neuroscience, and positive psychology.
 Morgan and his wife Joy have two sons, Miles and Reese.